bry-c/url_password_manager/README.md

 we forget the url and which http password is use.
 This script makes it manageable while protecting the password with encryption and secret key.

+This script is created because we do not want to use commercial software specially to store password.

 Features:
 - Add, create and delete url you access with http password.
 - Auto login with selenium.